kennethober/helpers/README.md

 ### collectUnique

-Like collect(), but eliminates duplicate values (based on set behavior).
+Like collect(), but eliminate duplicate values (based on set behavior).

 #### Parameters